MaRrDG/MaRrDG/README.md

 # Hi there, I'm Mario Theodor 👋

 - 🔭 I’m currently working for [IV Future](https://www.ivfuture.ro) as Web Developer
-- 📚 I’m currently learning SolidJS
+- 📚 I’m currently learning -
-- ⭐ 2022 Goals: Learn more about UX/UI
+- ⭐ 2023 Goals: To lean Rust and to make a project from the list of ideas
 - ⚡ Fun fact: I love to take pictures

 ### Connect with me: